specialprocedures/semnet/README.md

 ### Naive approach
 If we were to naively attempt to construct a graph from a modestly-sized set of documents using something like `itertools.combinations()` we rapidly run into problems.

-Trying this out naively on my four-year old gaming laptop:
+Trying this out naively on my four-year-old gaming laptop required leaving it running overnight:

 ```python
 n = 10000